rrichardsonindy/JavaScript-301-ReactFundamentals-Gitbook/README.md

 1. *Clone*: Go ahead and clone our starter application, if you haven't already.
 You can find the repo and set up instructions in the README.md file [here](https://github.com/ElevenfiftyAcademy/JavaScript-301-ReactStarter).

 2. *Orientation:* Walk through Part 1 of this Gitbook in an instructor led group.
 We'll discuss the code that you've cloned and tactics for getting started with a React application.
-We have instructions that you'll look through for now, but you'll have these for when you need to create your own app from scratch.
-All the directions are there.
+If you want to know how to create a similar app in the future, we have complete directions for how to set up the starter in Part 11.

 3. *Fundamentals*: In Parts 2-7 we'll start by covering the basics of React.
 We'll write small chunks of code, and you'll make the beginnings of your own online tutorial application.
 The fundamentals project can be a nice portfolio project that you can eventually make your own.